moov-io/paygate/docs/ach.md

 Paygate supports admin endpoints for manually initiating the processing of inbound and outbound files.
 These are designed to push files sooner than the typical interval (default 10 minutes), which is helpful in debugging, testing, or local development.

-There's an endpoint for initating both inbound and outbound processing: `POST :9092/files/flush`.
+There's an endpoint for initiating both inbound and outbound processing: `POST :9092/files/flush`.

 There are endpoints for just inbound or outbound file processing: